paulawucu/final_project/data_cleaning.md

 **Part I: By state**

-We’ve found that instead of having the usual 50 states and Washington DC, the data set also contains data for the whole US and the City of New York.
-We choose to focus on the 51 jurisdictions at first.
+We’ve found that instead of having the usual 50 states, Washington DC, and New York City, the data set also contains data for the whole US.
+We choose to focus on the 52 jurisdictions (including the 50 states, DC, and NYC) at first.

 ``` r
 drug_overdose = read_csv("./data/VSRR_Provisional_Drug_Overdose_Death_Counts.csv") %>%